On this page

 Anyone completing declarations for several employers within their corporate group can do it all on one login.
 This saves you having to log in multiple times and generate several different user IDs.

 When you first sign up to use the automatic enrolment declaration online service on behalf of an employer, you’ll need to get your unique employer agent reference number from us.
-We’ll ask you to fill in a short form with your name and contact details, then we’ll email your employer agent reference number to you straight away.
+We’ll ask you to fill in a short form with your name and contact details, then we’ll email your employer agent reference number to you straight away so you can start filling in details.

 Filling in information as you get it